aunmesh/HomePage/content/post/GRE-A-hacky-guide-for-a-328ish-score.md

 ### What skills (for comprehensions)?

 First of all it requires concentration.
 You need to go through 2-3 or sometimes even 4 paragraphs of information.
 This inforamtion seems ambiguous as you begin to read.
 This is because you start without a heading.
 So you are clueless as to what the comprehension is even about.
 Hence you need to be focused, and process information well.<br> Secondly, you should absolutely not make any assumptions.
 We have a habit of making a lot of assumptions when we read.
 GRE asks questions on what is written there in the passage, not how you have read it in your head.
 So you must teach yourself to objectively read without assuming anything even subconsciously.<br>
 Thirdly,  you will need to link information well.
-Based on the question they are asking, you will have to filter the options by linking the information scattered across the paragraph.
+Based on the question they are asking, you will have to filter the options by linking the information scattered across the passage.
 Elimination is a very sound strategy here.
 But the key here is eliminating with a firm reasoning you feel confident about.<br>
 Lastly you need to be able to read at speed, as the time is limited in GRE.
-Reading at speed is tricky, but maintaining speed while doing everything else is trickier.
+Reading at speed is tricky, but maintaining speed while doing the above said things is trickier.
 So, throttle up!

 ### Any hacks you used (for comprehensions)?

 Yes, I came across one on some youtube video where a girl was talking about her GRE.
 The questions for a comprehension are usually asked in the order of the paragraphs.
 Its not a hard and fast rule, but "usually".
-So if there are a lot of paragraphs you can try answering a question after you have read one paragraph instead of reading the whole passage.<br> Also another habit which I developed was, reading all the questions related to one comprehension, before reading the comprehension.
+So if there are a lot of paragraphs you can try answering a question after you have read one paragraph instead of reading the whole passage.<br> Also another habit which I developed was, reading all the questions related to one passage, before reading the passage.
 This made me aware of the information to look for, and I could immediately identify the important bits when I saw them.

 ### That was insightful.
 Practice must be the key here to develop these habits or skills?